brobertspierel/LTOP_FTV_Py/docs/source/examples.rst

 do something like:
 ``from run_ltop_complete import Run LTOPFull``

-This call to the RunLTOPFull class will kick of the entire LTOP workflow.
-The max_time argument is optional and has a default of
+For more complete examples of how to run this code see XXXXXXXXXXXXXXXXXXXXXX This call to the RunLTOPFull class will kick of the entire LTOP workflow.
+The sleep_time argument is optional and has a default of
-1200 seconds set in the class.
-This will be changed in future versions or can be overriden.
+30 seconds set in the class.